corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/confidential-identity-cross-provider-key-rotation.md

    To preview the keys that would be rotated without writing any changes, add `--dry-run`.

 6. Confirm the tool reported zero failures and exited successfully.
-The summary reports the total, the number rotated, and the number that failed.
+The summary reports how many keys were processed, how many rotated, and how many failed.
 If any key failed, the rotation is incomplete, so do not start the node on the new provider.
 Fix the cause and re-run the tool until it reports zero failures.
 7. Start the node and confirm that it can sign for its states.

 {{< important >}}

-Once a rotation has succeeded and a new key is in use, the change cannot be reversed.
-Backups can roll back a rotation that has not yet succeeded, but they cannot restore an old key after a successful rotation.
-If you later need to move back to the original provider, perform a new rotation rather than reinstating the old key.
+Once a rotation has succeeded and the new key is in use, you cannot reverse it without losing unconsumed states and risking inconsistencies.
+A backup can restore the node to its state before the rotation, even a successful one.
+However, the rollback loses any unconsumed states already assigned to the new key, because a backup taken before the rotation does not contain them.
+It can also leave the node inconsistent once it is started again.
+If you later need to move back to the original provider, perform a new rotation rather than restoring a backup or reinstating the old key.

 {{< /important >}}